-This de facto moratorium on new charters is particularly harmful to Nevada and Utah which permit the chartering of industrial banks only to find their banking law effectively preempted by a regulatory agency operating with no statutory or policy basis.
+This de facto moratorium on new charters is particularly harmful to Nevada and Utah, which permit the chartering of industrial banks, only to find their banking law preempted by a regulatory agency operating with no statutory or policy basis.
+These states serve their role as laboratories for change and have demonstrated beyond any reasonable and objective doubt that industrial banks operate as safe, sound, responsible and beneficial providers of credit.